SFDO-Community-Sprints/Data-Intake-Governance/README.md

 The audience for this project is for admins in any organization who deals with data intake.

 ### Hub Group Link
-We encourage you to bring this project conversation to the Power of us Hub!
+__Join us on the Hub!__(https://powerofus.force.com/s/group/0F91E000000bs88SAA/data-intake-governance)We encourage you to bring this project conversation to the Power of us Hub!
 Please include a link to your Hub group here so others can find you and continue the conversation later.

 ### Current Project Team